MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/00-self-evaluation/src/main/java/README.md

     - Eagles should have a maximum altitude between 4.000 and 5.000 meters (both including).
     - Pigeons should have a maximum altitude between 500 and 750 meters (both including).
     - Dodo's do not have the concept of a maximum altitude (as they don't fly...)

+Finally, create a `Sky` class.
+It should have a class - not instance - method that accepts (as an argument) an array of birds that can fly (only!).
+- Let this method loop over the array and let it call, each bird's fly method.
+- Each time, print the value returned by the fly method to the console.

 ### Codelab 09